-Michelle Matthew, Executive Director of Arlington Garden, reflects on Earth Day, and what we can learn from garden during the pandemic.
+Michelle Matthew, Executive Director of Arlington Garden, reflects on Earth Day, and what we can learn from Arlington Garden during the pandemic.

 This year marks the 15th Anniversary of Arlington Garden and the 50th Anniversary of Earth Day.
 But this Earth Day, April 22nd, we were closed.
 Our events have been canceled, and our efforts to celebrate have been postponed.